 What is Passover?

-Pesach or Passover is a spring holiday commemorating the Exodus, the liberation of the Hebrews from slavery in Egypt in the time of Moses (circa 13th century BCE).
+In Judaism, Pesach or Passover is a spring holiday commemorating the Exodus, on the most important events in the history of Judaism and an important foundation for all Jewish beliefs.
+Passover remembers the liberation of the Hebrews from slavery in Egypt in the time of Moses (circa 13th century BCE).
 Many of its observances are instituted in chapters 12 to 15 of the book of Exodus.

 Passover's name comes from the last of the Ten Plagues visited on the Egyptians by Yahweh before the Exodus.
 All firstborn male children were killed, but those Hebrew households that had slaughtered a lamb and marked their doorposts with its blood were "passed over."
 It is also an agricultural holiday commemorating the beginning of the harvest season, but this aspect of Passover is not emphasized.